Sakura Wars 3: Development

-So as to properly portray Paris in the 1920s, Hiroi and other staff went over to Paris to research its culture and setting, consulted with French natives who could speak Japanese, and made reproductions of adverts from the 1920s.
+So as to properly portray Paris in the 1920s, Hiroi and other staff traveled to Paris to research its culture and setting, consulted with French natives who could speak Japanese, and made reproductions of adverts from the 1920s.
 During the course of development, Hiroi estimated that around 80% of the early planning material went unused in the final game.
 Producing the cutscenes was an exhaustive process, requiring 200 different cuts, storyboards equivalent to a half-hour original video animation (OVA), and 4000 sheets of character movements.
 The cutscenes included a technique dubbed "Neo CGI", which blended 3D computer graphics with traditional 2D animation.
 The anime segments were directed by Shinji Takagi and produced by Production I.G, which had first worked on Thou Shalt Not Die.

 A major theme of the game is talking with people, which was amplified through the use of Paris as a setting, as during the game's time period Japan had little contact with the outside world apart from its navy.
 The idea of moving the setting from Tokyo to Paris was suggested to Hiroi by Akahori.
 The premise drew from the short story "The Dancing Girl" by Mori Ōgai.
 The nightclub where the Paris Division were based was inspired by Le Chat Noir, one of the early venues of modern cabaret.
 Commenting on creating the game's character design drafts, Fujishima called the experience both exciting and difficult.
 An unusual addition to the cast was Lobelia, who was brought in on sufferance due to her power.
 The game's subtitle was taken from the title of a book of the same name by Larry Collins and Dominique Lapierre, which had been made into a 1966 movie.
 The phrase made reference to the instructions given by Adolf Hitler to Dietrich von Choltitz to destroy Paris before the Allies of World War II arrived.

 Audio

 The score of Sakura Wars 3: Is Paris Burning? was written by regular series composer Kohei Tanaka.
-Tanaka thought he would write a remixed version of the recurring theme "Geki!
+Tanaka initially planned to write a remixed version of the recurring theme "Geki!
 Teikoku Kagekidan" with Parisian-sounding instruments for the opening.
-Instead he was told to create an entirely new theme, "Mihata no Moto Ni", with the staff demanding it be better than the original.
+Instead, he was told to create an entirely new theme, "Mihata no Moto Ni", with the staff demanding it be better than the original.
 The song's lyrics were written by Hiroi and arranged by Takayuki Negishi.
 In contrast to the rock and jazz style of the original theme song, Tanaka made use of classical orchestra and choir elements.
 The two ending themes, "Hana no Paris" and "Mirai", was performed by the lead actresses Noriko Hidaka, Saeko Shimazu, Etsuko Kozakura, Kikuko Inoue and Yoshino Takamori.
 The game also featured an iteration of "Geki!
-Teikoku Kagekidan", performed by original cast members Chisa Yokoyama, Urara Takano, Michie Tomizawa, Kumiko Nishihara, Yuriko Fuchizaki, Mayumi Tanaka, Maya Okamoto and Kazue Ikura.
+Teikoku Kagekidan", known as "Geki!
+Teikoku Kagekidan III", performed by original cast members Chisa Yokoyama, Urara Takano, Michie Tomizawa, Kumiko Nishihara, Yuriko Fuchizaki, Mayumi Tanaka, Maya Okamoto and Kazue Ikura.